iamSShan/machine_learning_algorithms/supervised/regression/linearRegression/README.md

 ### Different Techniques for Linear Regression:
 - Different techniques can be used to prepare or train the linear regression equation from data, the most common of which is called Ordinary Least Squares.
 It is common to therefore refer to a model prepared this way as Ordinary Least Squares Linear Regression or just Least Squares Regression.
-- The linear equation assigns one scale factor to each input value or column, called a coefficient and represented by the capital Greek letter Beta (B).
-One additional coefficient is also added, giving the line an additional degree of freedom (e.g. moving up and down on a two-dimensional plot) and is often called the intercept or the bias coefficient.(y = B0 + B1*x)
+- The linear equation assigns one scale factor to each input value or column, called a coefficient and represented by the capital Greek letter Beta (β).
+One additional coefficient is also added, giving the line an additional degree of freedom (e.g. moving up and down on a two-dimensional plot) and is often called the intercept or the bias coefficient.(y = β0 + β1*x)
 - It is common to talk about the complexity of a regression model like linear regression.
 This refers to the number of coefficients used in the model.
 - When a coefficient becomes zero, it effectively removes the influence of the input variable on the model and therefore from the prediction made from the model (0 * x = 0).
-This becomes relevant if you look at regularization methods that change the learning algorithm to reduce the complexity of regression models by putting pressure on the absolute size of the coefficients, driving some to zero.
+This becomes relevant if we look at regularization methods that change the learning algorithm to reduce the complexity of regression models by putting pressure on the absolute size of the coefficients, driving some to zero.
 - Let's talk about four techniques to prepare a linear regression model.
 But actually, there are many more techniques because the model is so well studied.
 Take note of Ordinary Least Squares because it is the most common method used in general.
 Also take note of Gradient Descent as it is the most common technique taught in machine learning classes.
  - Simple linear regression:
  	* With simple linear regression when we have a single input, we can use statistics to estimate the coefficients.